smart-on-fhir/smart-scheduling-links/specification.md

 *This API allows servers to provide a compliant implementation with static hosting only.*

+#### Live Example

+https://raw.githubusercontent.com/smart-on-fhir/smart-scheduling-links/master/examples/$bulk-publish shows a live example of how to publish slots for discovery, implemented with static files in the same GitHub repo where this spec lives; examples will be kept up-to-date as the spec evolves.

 #### Example manifest

 For a service with base URL `https://example.com/covid-vaccines`, the following manifest might be returned: